 Today is the final day for Youth, Children & Families programmes.
-We will take the opportunity to come together as an all-age community and hear minutes from the Youth, Children & Families programmes, and the Junior Yearly Meeting Epistle.
-The session will conclude with worship for all ages.
+We will take the opportunity to come together as

 - 20. Receipt of the Yearly Meeting Draft Epistle - 21.
 Yearly Meeting Nominating Group 2022-2023 - 22.
 Minute of Record: Epistles - 23.
 Minute of Record: Testimonies - 24.
 Minute of Record: Friends from other yearly meetings - 25.
-Minute of Record: Interchurch and interfaith visitors - 26.
+Minute of Record: Inter- church and interfaith visitors - 26.
 Reading and signing of the Yearly Meeting Epistle - 27.
 Receipt of minutes from the Children & Families and Young People's Programmes - 28.
 Receipt of Junior Yearly Meeting Epistle - 29.
-Meeting for worship with those participating in the Children & Families and Young People's Programmes
+Meeting for worship with those participating in the Children & Families and Young People's Programmes - 30.
+Thanks - 31.
+Naming of clerks for Yearly Meeting 2023

-30. Thanks

-31. Naming of clerks for Yearly Meeting 2023